Juankadev/Juankadev/README.md

 ### Hey!
 I'll tell you about me 👋
 👩🏻‍💻 I am a programmer technician (UTN) and a computer systems technician (UTN).
-Among my projects you will find systems: commercial management, bank simulation, video games, and more...
+Among my projects you will find commercial management systems, bank simulation, video games, and more...
 📫 How to reach me: <a href="https://www.linkedin.com/in/juan-cruz-rey/">LinkedIn</a>
 <br>